PseudoDevs/IamGhost/abcmd6.md

-Last updated: 2024-04-05 14:20:30
+Last updated: 2024-04-05 14:21:04
-Random Quote: Come with me to the House of the Undying, and you shall drink of truth and wisdom.  -  Pyat Pree
+Random Quote: There is one problem with success.
+Not everyone can handle it. - Walt Breslin